markmead/alpinejs-notifications/README.md

 `templateFile`

-This the alternative choice to `templateId` which will get the notification component HTML that will be added to the wrapper from the file specified.
+This is an alternative choice to `templateId` which will get the notification component HTML from the file specified.

 `autoClose`